kevinburke/talks/pycon/2015/errors.md

 mistakes in a correct program
 - Most errors are localized - 85% can be fixed in a single class or routine (Endres 1975)
-- Most errors are your fault - don't blame hardware or the compiler
+- Most errors are your fault - don't blame hardware, the compiler, AWS, etc
 - Changing requirements, communication breakdowns (Fred Brooks), thin domain knowledge all correlate with errors
 - Unused variables, high numbers of comments, complex control flow correlate with errors